 c. if other MCVideo clients have the permission to send a media, the transmission control interface towards the MCVideo client in the transmission control server:

-i. should send a Media Transmission Notify message to the reception control arbitration logic.
-The Media Transmission Notify message:

-A. shall include the granted MCVideo users MCVideo ID in the Granted Party's Identity field, if privacy is not requested;

-B. shall include a Message Sequence Number field with a <Message Sequence Number> value increased with 1;

-C. if the session is a broadcast group call, shall include the Permission to Request the transmission field set to '0';

-D. if the session is not a broadcast group call, may include the Permission to Request the transmission field set to '1'; and

-E. if a group call is a broadcast group call, a system call, an emergency call, an imminent peril call, or a temporary group session, shall include the Transmission Indicator field with appropriate indications

-F. initiates a instance of 'basic reception control operations towards the transmission participant' state machine.

-ii. shall enter the 'U: not permitted and Transmit Taken' state as specified in the subclause 6.3.5.4.2;
+i. shall enter the 'U: not permitted and Transmit Taken' state as specified in the subclause 6.3.5.4.2;

-NOTE 3: For multiple MCVideo clients have the permission to send a media, the following Media Transmission notify messages will be handle as in 'U: not permitted and Media Transmission Notify' state as specified in the subclause 6.3.5.4.2.
+NOTE 3: For multiple MCVideo clients have the permission to send a media, the following Media Transmission notify messages will be handle as in 'U: not permitted and transmit taken' state as specified in the subclause 6.3.5.4.2.

 3. if the associated transmission participant attempts to initiate an already existing MCVideo call with an implicit Transmission request, and